department-of-veterans-affairs/vagov-content/pages/education/benefits-restoration.md

     links:
     - url: /va-payment-history/
       title: View your VA payment history online
-      description: Review your payment history for VA education and other benefits you may have like disability compensation and pension.
+      description: Review your payment history for VA education and other benefits you may have, like disability compensation and pension.
     - url: /education/gi-bill/post-9-11/ch-33-benefit/
       title: Check your Post-9/11 GI Bill benefits
       description: Learn how much of your GI Bill benefits you have left to help pay for school or training.